Mahesh-Sarode/cyber-journey/natas-notes.md

 Payload: ' OR 1=1--
 Quote closed username string, OR 1=1 made condition always true, -- commented out password check.
 Logged in without valid credentials.

+## Level 15 — Blind SQL Injection
+Server only returned yes/no responses.
+Used SUBSTRING() to extract password character by character manually.

+## Level 16 — Blind SQLi Automation
+Wrote Python script with requests library to automate character extraction from password, checking 32 characters × 62 possibilities automatically.

+## Level 17 — Time-Based Blind SQLi
+Similar to 15/16 but used sleep(5) function.
+If response took >5 second